-E. PhD Internship
+E. PhD Internship (Summer Semester Only)

 The internship option offers PhD students the opportunity to supplement their research program.
 Students may intern with a for-profit or non-profit firm, or a research lab, or a government agency that provides them an opportunity to collect data relevant for their research, or implement their research via field study within the firm, or collaborate with other researchers on a project.
-They can register for 90989, PhD Internship.
+After the second year, students can register for 90989, PhD Internship.
 The work must be approved by their faculty advisor as well as by the firm.
 The faculty advisor should also define deliverables clearly and be willing to provide a pass/fail grade.
 They will need an approval from their faculty advisor and the PhD program director before registering for the course.